 When an ON-unit is invoked, it is treated as a procedure without parameters.
-To assist you in making use of ON-units, built-in functions and pseudovariables are provided that you can use to inquire about the cause of a condition.
+To help you use ON-units, built-in functions and pseudovariables are provided for you to inquire about the cause of a condition.
 Pseudovariables are often used for error correction and recovery.
-Built-in functions and pseudovariables are listed in Chapter 18, "Built-in functions, pseudovariables, and subroutines," on page 383